sbc/dotfiles/README.md

 <strong> This is not the perfect setting.
 I think that every programmer
 should have different dotfiles and use what works for him/her.
 Dotfiles usually vary based on languages used and tools used everyday apart from personal preferences.
-This might work well for others who use Ruby, Node.JS/ Javascript, HTML5 and C. </strong>
+This might work well for others who use Ruby, Lua, Javascript, HTML5 and C. </strong>

 #Install

-<strong> Given homebrew and some dependencies except for vundle is installed.</strong>
+<strong> Given homebrew, git, oh-my-zsh and some dependencies except for vundle is installed.</strong>

 	git clone https://github.com/bridgeutopia/dotfiles.git ~/.dotfiles

 	rake install #Choose B to create a backup of your previous dotfiles rake cleanup #if you want to remove all the bash files

+	#Ignore the unknown function errors
 	#Install vundle
 	git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

 	mvim .
 	:BundleInstall

+	Install the fonts.
+See fonts ~/.dotfiles/fonts

+## Update

+	cd  ~/.dotfiles && git pull origin master rake submodules #update some submodules
+	:BundleInstall! #update vundles / vim plugins

+## Custom config

+	~/.dotfiles/custom/directories #aliases for directories

 # Dependencies